-According to the self-rated Owestry Pain Scale, treatment was successful in 86% of the 219 patients included in the study.
+According to the self-rated Oswestry Pain Scale, treatment was successful in 86% of the 219 patients included in the study.
 Treatment success was defined by a reduction in pain to 0 or 1 on the pain scale.
 The perception of pain was none to occasional without any further need for medication or treatment in 188 patients.
 These patients reported complete resolution of pain, lumbar range of motion was normalized, and there was recovery of any sensory or motor loss.
 The remaining 31 patients reported significant pain and disability, despite some improvement in their overall pain and disability score.

 Yes, the DTS Therapy System has received Federal Drug Administration (FDA) clearance as a Class II Medical Device with 510(k) listing.

-Neurologists, neurosurgeons, orthopedists, orthopedic surgeons, rhuematologists, internists, family practitioners, chiropractors, multidisciplinary practices, physical therapist, and hospitals all use this treatment.
+Neurologists, neurosurgeons, orthopedists, orthopedic surgeons, rheumatologists, internists, family practitioners, chiropractors, multidisciplinary practices, physical therapist, and hospitals all use this treatment.
 Thousands of doctors throughout the United States, Canada, Europe, Australia, Asia, Latin America, and South America are relieving back pain utilizing the DTS Therapy System.

 Changes in intervertebral disc and facet joints of the cervical or lumbar spine exert pressures on vital structures resulting in pain, muscle spasm and inflammation.
 The DTS System relieves pressure and factors causing pain through precise, computer-controlled adjustments along the natural anatomical lines of the spinal column.
 It does so without applying undesirable twisting or rotational movements.